vpellegrino/shop-place/README.md

 - Libraries like [Autovalue](https://github.com/google/auto/blob/master/value/userguide/index.md) and [Lombok](https://projectlombok.org/) can be used to improve code maintainability, for example avoiding to hard-code getters/setters.
 - For simplicity, the fat JAR of the application has been included in the docker image.
 Docker layering can be leveraged by libraries like [Jib](https://github.com/GoogleContainerTools/jib).
 - In Postgres, the default schema has been used, even if it is not a best practice.
-Moreover, no indexes are present and no dedicated tablespace are allocated.
+Moreover, no indexes are present and no dedicated tablespace is allocated.
 - Repository layer has been implemented with JDBC template.
 There are a lot of alternatives that avoid to manually write entities SQL queries (e.g. Hibernate).
 For this reason, repository classes have an interface that can be implemented with a specific ORM (if preferred). `@Qualifier` annotation can be used to load the right implementation at runtime.